kemitchell/writing.kemitchell.com/_posts/2016-09-12-Deal-Mechanic.md

 language or two ... for fun.
 Got into the fancy-pantsiest law school in town, though the town wasn't much for fancy pants.

 I milked those advantages for quite a lot.
 I got the Big Law gig right out of school.
-But for reasons I don't pretend to completely understand, I had the chance to take those pennants all the way to the big social bank downtown, to hold myself out and work my way up under them.
+I had the chance to take those pennants all the way to the big social bank downtown, to hold myself out and work my way up under them.
 To look back for once and be proud of what I'd done, which looked a lot like what folks are supposed to do.
 But a reflex kicked in.
 I didn't see it coming.
 I pulled for the ejector seat.

 I wouldn't change my choice, but not because I think it's ideal.
-That I should proceed on one path so long, then make a sudden break ... it's show some kind of defect at work.
+That I should proceed on one path so long, then make a sudden break ... it's some kind of defect at work.
 Maybe that's the point where I screwed up.
 Maybe I finally choked.
 Maybe that was my family's chance to really take off, earn in, graduate to a grander playing field.
 My grandfathers were soldiers, so my father could be a merchant, so I could be something patrician and heritable.
 But then I got romantic about folks who qualify for overtime.

 I don't pretend that the UPS guy or the office assistant does the same job I do.
 I can't pretend that my responsibilities are well-defined,